Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

 For this task, you should create `SawToothGenerator` so that it behave as above.

 Hints:
+ - This should be relatively straightforward.
+Don't overthink it.
- - You should use the % operator, with the period as the right argument.
+ - You should use the % operator, with the period as the argument to the right of the %.
  - Your `SawToothGenerator` should have two instance variables of type int: period and state.
  - The argument for the `SawToothGenerator` should be an integer, not a double.
  - The argument for the `SawToothGenerator` constructor is the period, not the frequency.
- - There should not be any usage of `Math.PI` in your code.
+ - There should not be any usage of `Math.PI` or `Math.sin` in your code.
  - The state of your generator should still be an integer that increments by 1 each time.

 For extra fun, use the MultiGenerator to play multiple sawtooth or sine waves in combination with each other.